Murphy's Law Disasters and Historical Events Gone Wrong

 "If there is a possibility of several things going wrong, the one that will cause the most damage will be the one to go wrong."— Murphy's Laws Site

-Events in History: Popular Culture Plagued by Murphy's Law
+Events in History's Popular Culture Plagued by This Phenomenon

 The following events demonstrate the true meaning of Murphy's Law, precisely because they began with so much promise, build up, and anticipation of successful completion.
 But as the familiar adage says, "If something can go wrong, it will go wrong."
 Some are significant historical events while others are pop culture occurrences which left lasting iconic impressions as witnessed through national and international media.